Altpapier/SkyHelper-Networth/README.md

 ## About

-[SkyHelper](https://skyhelper.altpapier.dev/)'s Networth Calculation as a Node.js module to calculate a player's Skyblock networth by using their profile data provided by the [Hypixel API](https://api.hypixel.net/).
+[SkyHelper](https://skyhelper.altpapier.dev/)'s Networth Calculation as a Node.js module to calculate a player's SkyBlock networth by using their profile data provided by the [Hypixel API](https://api.hypixel.net/).

 ## Installation